 The following people may find a particular benefit from scleral lenses:

 - Active people and athletes who need clear vision and want contacts that will stay firmly in place

 - People with irregular corneas, such as keratoconus

 - Those who have poor vision due to complications after eye surgery.

 Thanks to their greater width, scleral lenses stay in place on the eye more than standard lenses while simultaneously providing clear crisp vision.
 Many wearers also find them more comfortable than other contact lenses.
 This makes sclerals ideal for most sports, including baseball, basketball, cycling and skiing.

 There are, however, some direct contact sports, such as karate, boxing and wrestling, where sclerals aren’t recommended due to the risk of eye injury if the lens is damaged.

 Scleral lenses aren’t a cure.
 However, sclerals are highly effective at correcting vision if you have irregular-shaped corneas because the lenses vault over the cornea and rest on the sclera, compensating for the misshapen cornea.

-If you love sports, live an active lifestyle, have an irregularly shaped cornea or dry eyes, consult with Dr. Les Lung, Dr. Teri Yoshimura, Dr. Rachael Barker, & Dr. Catherine Tsang at Scleral Lens and Keratoconus Center at Issaquah Eyeworks to see whether scleral lenses are the right solution for you.
+If you love sports, live an active lifestyle, have an irregularly shaped cornea or dry eyes, consult with Dr. Les Lung, Dr. Teri Yoshimura, Dr. Brittany Ng, & Dr. Catherine Tsang at Scleral Lens and Keratoconus Center at Issaquah Eyeworks to see whether scleral lenses are the right solution for you.

 Our practice serves patients from Issaquah, Seattle, Renton, and Redmond, Washington and surrounding communities.